y-z-zhang/y-z-zhang.github.io/index.md

 show_tile: false
 ---

-I am a fifth year PhD candidate in Physics at Northwestern University, advised by [Adilson E. Motter](http://dyn.phys.northwestern.edu/).
+I am a fifth-year PhD candidate in Physics at Northwestern University, advised by [Adilson E. Motter](http://dyn.phys.northwestern.edu/).
 My research focuses on collective dynamics on complex networks.
 In particular, I am developing theoretical and numerical tools to understand the emergence of intricate synchronization patterns from the decentralized interaction among individual units.
 I am also actively collaborating with experimentalists to connect my theory with real systems.

 **Uniformity out of diversity** - Synchronization among interacting units is a process that underlies the function of many network systems, such as circadian clocks and power grids.
 It is commonly believed that homogeneity among the units favors uniform dynamics (e.g., global synchronization).
 Surprisingly, recent studies have found that the opposite can be true.
 My work aims to characterize the conditions under which synchronization can benefit from heterogeneity (reflected as random mismatches among units) and demonstrate this phenomenon for real systems.